Smoking is linked to heart attacks. Quitting may help prevent another heart attack.

-can result in a heart attack, heart failure or stroke.
+result in a heart attack, heart failure or stroke.

 Why this is important:

-Smoking causes your blood
+Smoking causes your arteries

-to lung disease and cancer and can cause premature death.
+Smoking is also linked to lung disease and cancer and can cause premature death.